tianhaoyao/teamO/README.md

 # TeamO

+## What do I do?

+Try inputting 10 League of Legends summoner names in, separated by commas.
+If you are not familiar with League of Legends, here is a sample input you can do:
+`mimai, nanawo, zestbed, purehoney, bosnia, chasoll, vilhatarn, lower slower, jagasaki, rodagra1`

+# Introduction

 React Webapp that divides summoners into even teams, deployed with AWS Amplify & Heroku.
 Frontend using Material-UI.
 Backend using Node, Express, MongoDB/Mongoose.
 Calls Riot-API.
 Uses Redux to keep states for players.

 __This repository serves as the backend for the project.
 You can find the frontend repo here: https://github.com/tianhaoyao/teamO-frontend__